 - timeout monitoring to detect any loss of data caused by a stopped or stuck transmission between an image sensor and ECU

-In my presentation at AutoSens, I will be covering these features and others in more detail and how the different MASS components work together to contribute to the automotive industry’s FuSa goals.
+In my presentation at AutoSens, I covered these features and others in more detail and how the different MASS components work together to contribute to the automotive industry’s FuSa goals.